klara-chmura/computec-docs/docs/wms/administrator-guide/installation/wms-client/wms-desktop-client.md

 6. Once the installation is complete, the CompuTec WMS Desktop Client is ready to run.
 You can now start the application by clicking the shortcut created in your Windows program list.

 ---
-With the installation complete, you can now easily access and utilize the features of the CompuTec WMS client for efficient Warehouse Management.
-If you encounter any issues or require further assistance, don't hesitate to reach out to our support team for guidance.
-Enjoy using your new CompuTec WMS client!